Dani-r-36/django_gym/README.md

 ## How It Works

-1. **SQL tables**: Initally I set up the tables required for the database called **gym**.
-The django app already has code to connect to DB.
+1. **SQL tables**: Initially I set up the tables required for the database called **gym**.
+The Django app already has code to connect to DB.

 2. **Web Interface**: A Django web application displays the stored exercises in a table format, with a search bar to filter exercises by type, weight, date, or any other attribute.